-(This article has been updated to include comment from Surterra.)
+(This story has been updated to include comment from Surterra.)

 Surterra Wellness, a Florida-based medical marijuana firm and producer of CBD products that include oils, vaporizers and topical creams, acquired Massachusetts-based cannabis company New England Treatment Access (NETA).